d-millard/rec-rep/README.md

 # ML_Learn
 goes through machine learning
 from juptyer to tensorflow
-stopping python right now because -
+stopping python right now because-
-- i have java programming and logic II also want to learn for my capstone
+-i have java programming and logic II also want to learn for my capstone